1930s Fonts & Typography: Art Deco & Beyond

 How did the political movements use typography in the 1930s?

-Throughout the 1930s, the political movements used typography as a tool of aggression for propaganda and protest.
+Throughout the 1930s, political movements utilised typography as a tool of aggression in propaganda and protest.
 The fascist regimes favoured bold and aggressive typefaces, while the constructivist designs influenced the left-wing movements.
 Depending on the message, typography conveyed strength, authority, or a revolutionary spirit.